 In the 80’s the Donvier Ice Cream Maker was all the craze.
 Requiring no salt or ice, you can hand crank your own ice cream right at home.
 A simple concution of cream milk and sugar is all that you needed.
 This simple contraption was a hit in Japan.
 However, marketing efforts in America failed.
 Luckily, a man by the name of James Kabler saw potential.
-He sought exclusive marketing rights for the U.S. marketing rights from Nippon Light Metal, the one who patent the device.
+Soon Donvier Ice Cream Maker was a hit sensation in America.

 Donvier Ice Cream Maker Review Quick Summary

 |Price When New||30-40 USD|